 In January 2021, the IASB issued an Exposure Draft which is expected to result in a permanent mandatory standard specific to entities with activities subject to rate regulation.
-If BCSC relief does not continue as detailed above, the Corporation would then be required to become a United States Securities and Exchange Commission registrant in order to continue reporting under US GAAP, otherwise the Corporation would be required to adopt International Financial Reporting Standards ("IFRS") for external reporting purposes.
+If BCSC relief does not continue as detailed above, the Corporation would then be required to become a United States Securities and Exchange Commission registrant in order to continue reporting under US GAAP, otherwise the Corporation would be required to adopt International Financial Reporting Standards ("IFRS Accounting Standards") for external reporting purposes.

-The Exposure Draft is currently being reviewed by the IASB against consultative feedback, and the timing of a standard based on the IASB Exposure Draft is not yet known.
-The ultimate impact of a requirement to adopt IFRS for external reporting purposes is not yet known.
+The Exposure Draft is currently being reviewed by the IASB against consultative feedback.
+The timing of publishing a final standard based on the IASB Exposure Draft is expected in the second half of 2025, with an expected effective date of January 1, 2029.
+The ultimate timing and impact of a requirement to adopt IFRS Accounting Standards for external reporting purposes is not yet known.